jacksonrayhamilton/bundlifier/README.md

 # Bundlifier

-Easily compile Sass to a CSS file and combine ES modules into a JS file.
+Compile your Sass to a CSS file and combine your ES modules into a JS file, with source maps, and optionally minify them, using a single command: `bundlify`!

 ## Quick Start